schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 This benchmark is pretty simple - it will measure how fast it is to create and modify a binary tree of varying sizes uses each allocator.
 Each binary tree will first be filled with (size/2) random numbers, and then for

-#Copying 'Garbage Collector'#

-[Copying Garbage Collection](https://en.wikipedia.org/wiki/Cheney's_algorithm) is a form of garbage collection which consists of copying live memory to a new heap and allocating from the old heap.
-Many collectors, such as generational collectors, use a variant of this.
-[Here's](http://spin.atomicobject.com/2014/09/03/visualizing-garbage-collection-algorithms/) a great article with visualizations of various algorithms, concluding with copying algorithms.

-A size effect of the copying process (and some other GC algorithms) is that live data is packed into a contiguous memory space.
-Compaction has numerous performance benefits, such as defragmenting memory and improving cache effeciency.

-However, compacting collectors have some downsides besides those commonly associated with GCs - the work done is proportional to the live dataset and already compact datastructures will still be processed.

-Using the allocator-per-datastructure approach, one can get the benefits of a copying GC while avoiding some of the downsides, mainly:

-* Extra memory proportional only to the size of the datastructure is required
-* The programmer can arrange allocation patterns for specific use cases
-* **The programmer controls when and if copying ever happens**
-* **The entire world is not stopped upon collection/copying**
+#Compacting Data#

+Unlike malloc, the free list will allocate data from compact blocks of memory.
+In addition, sequential allocations on an unused block are going to be contiguous.
+In theory, this should lead to better cache performance, since cache lines will be more likely to contain relevant data, instead of junk or data not being used anytime soon.

 Let's look at a benchmark to see how this can affect performance, both based on the binary tree.
 This benchmark will generate many small trees of similar size using different allocation patterns.
 The implementations that will be compared are:

-1. Trees randomly built and then pruned, allocated using malloc/free.
+1. Trees randomly built and then heavily pruned, allocated using malloc/free.
-2. Trees copied from 1 allocated with malloc
+2. Trees copied from 1 allocated with malloc (as a control for 4 and 5)
 3. Trees built in the same fashion as 1 but using a free list
 4. Compact trees copied from 1 using a free list and allocations in an 'optimal' pattern
 5. Compact trees copied from 1 using a free list with suboptimal allocations